Learn how to make fabric covered boxes using Mod Podge, fabric, and recycled materials! This is an easy and budget friendly craft idea.

 Smooth the fabric against the cardboard and pull it up and over onto the interior of the cardboard.

-Repeat this process all the way around.
+Repeat this process all the way around until you have the below.
 Set aside and allow to dry for 20 – 30 minutes.

 Remove the clothespins and paint a thin layer of Mod Podge to your center (bottom) cardboard.